 We want every child to learn to read, however long it takes us to teach them.
 We will find out very quickly if your child is finding reading difficult.
 First, we move children to a different group, so that we can make sure that they have learnt what they need to know.
 If they need more help, we may provide extra 1:1 support.

 If we have any concerns about your child’s reading, we will talk to you about this.

 Remember, all children are individual so some children take a little longer to learn to put sounds together to read a word, e.g. c-a-t to make the word ‘cat’.
 At our meeting, we will explain how you can help your child to do this.

-If you have any further queries about how we teach reading, please don't hesitate to get in touch; your class teacher can offer help, or alternatively Mrs Hodgson leads the Read Write Inc. programme in school and Miss Appleby leads our English subject provision.
+If you have any further queries about how we teach reading, please don't hesitate to get in touch; your class teacher can offer help, or alternatively Miss Appleby and Mrs Hodgson lead the Read Write Inc. programme in school and Miss Howells leads our English subject provision.